wrabelk/immuta-blog/content/en/docs/How-to guides/_index.md

 ---
-categories: ["Examples", "Placeholders"]
-tags: ["test","docs"]
-title: "Getting Started"
+title: "How-To Guides"
-linkTitle: "Getting Started"
+linkTitle: "How-To Guides"
 weight: 2
 description: >
-  What does your user need to know to try your project?
+  What goal does the reader want to achieve?
 ---

 {{% pageinfo %}}